-Doors at 7.
-Show at 8.
+Doors at 8.
+Show at 8:30.
 Seating is first come first served.
 Ages 18+. $20 pre sale. $25 at the door.

 sits within the current American political climate.
 "I think what is happening in the country right now has really shifted my career priorities, and brought the folk music community together.
 We are all suddenly seeing our purpose come into focus, and feeling a renewed responsibility to be a voice of unity and resistance.”
 In addition to the release of her new solo album, Baiman is the co-founder of a new political group called Folk Fights Back

 Baiman is no newcomer to activism.
 Raised in Chicago by a radical economist and a social worker, she was surrounded by social justice issues her entire life.
 “If I wanted to rebel against my parents I could have become a finance banker or a corporate lawyer” she says of her childhood.
 While her classmates went to church or temple on Sunday mornings, Baiman attended the Ethical Humanist Society of Greater Chicago, a non-religious community formed around discussions of morality and current events.
 “That was always a tough one to explain at school” she says with a laugh.